mykhaliev/agent-benchmark/README.md

 **Token Estimation:**

-Token usage is estimated as:
+Token usage for OpenAI, Google and Anthropic models is taken from GenerationInfo For other models formula is:
 ```
-tokens ≈ output_length / 4
+tokens = output_length / 4
 ```

 This approximation: